-Digital distraction in healthcare is emerging as a great threat to patient safety and physician well-being.1 This phenomenon involves the habitual use of personal electronic devices by healthcare providers for nonclinical purposes during appointments and procedures.2 Some call it “distracted doctoring.”
-Matt Richtel, a journalist for the New York Times who won a Pulitzer Prize for his work on distracted driving, coined the term “distracted doctoring” in 2011.3 Like driving, attending to a patient’s complex care needs is a high-risk activity that requires undivided attention and presence in the moment to ensure the safety and protection of others.
+Digital distraction in healthcare is a threat to patient safety and physician well-being.
+This phenomenon involves the habitual use of personal electronic devices by healthcare providers for nonclinical purposes during appointments and procedures.
+Some call it “distracted doctoring.”
+Matt Richtel, a New York Times journalist who won a Pulitzer Prize for his work on distracted driving, coined the term “distracted doctoring” in 2011.1 Like driving, attending to a patient’s complex care needs is a high-risk activity that requires undivided attention and presence in the moment to ensure the safety and protection of others.

-But the threat might more aptly be called “distracted practice,” as it impacts all healthcare workers and staff.
+This threat is now widely referred to as “distracted practice,” and it affects all healthcare workers and staff.
 While distraction is particularly concerning in the operating room, emergency room, and critical care areas, it can impact all healthcare settings—including the office practice.
-Personal electronic devices can create a digital distraction so engaging that it consumes awareness, potentially preventing healthcare providers from focusing on the primary task at hand—caring for and interacting with patients.
-And the consequences can be devastating.
+Personal electronic devices can create a digital distraction so engrossing that it consumes awareness, potentially preventing healthcare providers from focusing on the primary task at hand—caring for and interacting with patients.
+The consequences can be devastating.

-In today’s electronic culture, it has become unthinkable to be without personal electronic devices.
-Growing evidence shows that our personal electronic devices and social media are addictive.4 The reason is dopamine.
-Our dopamine systems are stimulated by the unpredictable, small, incomplete bursts of information with visual or auditory cues.
-For example, we are never quite sure when we will receive a text message and from whom.
+In today’s electronic culture, it has become difficult to function without personal electronic devices.
+Growing evidence, however, shows that our personal electronic devices and social media are addictive.2 This is because our dopamine systems are stimulated by unpredictable, small, incomplete bursts of information with visual or auditory cues.
+For example, we never know when we will receive a text message.
 We may keep checking to see who liked our recent Facebook post.
-And when our devices ding or vibrate, we know our reward is coming.
-Yet as when gambling or playing the lottery, the anticipation of the reward is (usually) better than the reward itself.
-This results in more and more of what some call “seeking” and “wanting” behaviors.
-Then instant gratification encourages dopamine looping, and it becomes harder and harder to stop the cycle.
+And when our devices make sounds or vibrate, we know our reward is coming.
+As with gambling or playing the lottery, however, the anticipation of the reward is usually better than the reward itself.
+This results in what some call “seeking” and “wanting” behaviors.
+Instant gratification encourages dopamine looping, and it then becomes more difficult to stop the cycle.

 Distraction can also be both a symptom of and a contributor to healthcare provider stress and burnout.
 As a symptom of burnout, digital distraction is a way to escape a stressful environment.
 As a contributor to burnout, digital distraction impedes human interaction because of the sheer volume of data demanding our attention.